cvisionai/tator/doc/front_end_test_procedure.md

 1. Verify you can cycle between the three tracks using the entity selector.
 1. Use the jump frame button on the three tracks and verify the video frame changes and the track is selected.
 1. Use the track slider and verify the video frame changes and the track is selected.
+1. Verify selecting a localization-associated track with a URL highlights it with the white border

 ## Video Playback Tests
 -----------------------